 Poddy Mullet

-Poddy Mullet are a fascinating species.
+Poddy mullets are a fascinating species.
 The school up in massive numbers and grow up to 75cm in length.
 They frequently jump out of the water and create an amazing spectacle for onlooking anglers.
 They are a dream to catch as they are strong, fast and like steam trains go on massive bursts of big runs of energy.
 The fascination for the species is how to catch them.
 I have seen schools of thousands of poddy mullet swim right past a well-presented bait or lure right in front of them.
 However, we have had some success using small paddle tail and grub soft plastics with scent applied.
 Catching them with light spinning gear is great fun and they will put your reel through its paces.

-Targeting Flathead at Bemm River
+Targeting Dusky Flathead at Bemm River

+We encourage you to read our detailed guide on How to catch Flathead.
+Flathead is a year-round prospect that can be caught at any time of the day.
+They are an ambush predator that waits in disguise for smaller fish to swim by for easy feed.
+This highlights the importance of keeping your baits and soft plastics towards the bottom.
+If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, keep an eye out for depth drop-offs which is a great location for an ambush predator to be waiting.
 We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.
 Flathead is not fussy and will happily have a go at many various soft plastics and lures.
 We would highly recommend reading our detailed guide on the best lures and soft plastics to catch flathead.
 Top choices include worm and yabby imitations, paddle tail soft plastic, curl tail soft plastics, deep diving hard body lures, vibes, swimbaits, and blades.
 If you target flathead with bait, we recommend using a paternoster rig or running sinker rig.
 Use a small ball sinker to swivel, then 50cm of 8-12 leader to a size 6 long shank hook.
 Good baits choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.

 Targeting Tailor at Bemm River

+Tailor is an aggressive predatory fish with sharp teeth with great fighting qualities.
+They have a similar profile to a salmon and leap out of the water when hooked.
+They school up in big numbers hunting baitfish in packs and breaking water often a sign that there feeding.
+You can catch them trolling, casting lures or bait fishing from the banks or surf.
+Small metal slugs, curl-tail soft plastics, and paddle-tail soft plastics are great choices.
+So are staple baits like pilchard mullet, blue bait and garfish.
+Either on a single hook, ganged hooks or even on light wire trace if there cutting through your leaders.
 Picking a suitable outfit for tailor can be tricky as they have sharp teeth and can shred your leaders with ease.
 When fishing in estuary systems we would typically use a 7-foot rod in a 2-4, 3-5 or 4-6 kilo class, paired with a 2500 or 3000 reel spooled with 6-8-pound braid and slightly stronger leader.
-If your targeting them in the surf then a long casting surf rod spooled with 14-20 pound braid and equivalent leader would be suitable.
+If you are targeting them in the surf then a long casting surf rod spooled with a 14-20 pound braid and equivalent leader would be suitable.
 Handle them carefully they have sharp teeth that can do some damage.
 If you’re getting hook-ups but dropping a lot of fish then consider using a stronger leader or light wire trace.

 Targeting Trevally at Bemm River